Element-Research/dataload/README.md

 This [DataLoader](#dl.DataLoader) subclass is used by the [Billion Words](#dl.loadGBW) dataset to encapsulate unordered sentences.
 The `sequences` arguments is a table or [tds.Vec](https://github.com/torch/tds#d--tdsvec--tbl) of tensors.
 Each such tensors is a single sequence independent of the others.
+The tensor can be multi-dimensional as long as the non-sequence dimension sizes are consistent from sequence to sequence.

 When calling `sub(start, stop)` or `subiter(seqlen)` methods, a column of the returned `inputs` and `targets` tensors (of size `seqlen x batchsize`) could